 Our goal is to make your child as comfortable as possible while in the hospital.
-For best results, we use a combination of pain medications and complementary therapies.
+For best results, we use a combination of interventions.
 Your child's nurse, doctor and other care team members can give you more information and suggestions.
 Please ask your physician or nurse what medications or therapies are being used to manage your child's pain.

 Pain Control Delivery